blaziq/eoepca-lps/intro/concepts/08-harbor.md

 For this, we need the Harbor CLI tool [`harbor`](https://github.com/goharbor/harbor-cli).
 We also need to reconfigure Docker so that it trusts our Harbor registry which otherwise doesn't have a valid certificate.
 Both requirements have already been installed and/or configured and both are not really necessary in a production environment where Harbor is supposed to have a signed valid TLS certificate.

-First we must login to our Harbor registry from Docker:
+First we must login to our Harbor registry from Docker, with the password in the variable `HARBOR_ADMIN_PASSWORD` saved in `~/.eoepca/state`.
 ```
 source ~/.eoepca/state
 docker login -u admin -p "${HARBOR_ADMIN_PASSWORD}" harbor.eoepca.local